biocompute-objects/BCO_Documentation/schema/user_guide.md

 6) the parametric domain
 7) the input and output domains
 8) the error domain.

-Three of the domains in a BioCompute Object SHOULD become immutable upon assignment of the `bco_id`:
-   1) the Parametric Domain
-   2) the Execution Domain and
-   3) the I/O Domain.

 # BioCompute Object Consortium members (BCOC):
 **FDA:** Mark Walderhaug, Ruth Bandler, Eric Donaldson, Elaine Thompson, Alin Voskanian, Anton Golikov, Konstantinos Karagiannis, Elaine Johanson, Adrian Myers, Errol Strain, Khaled Bouri, Tong Weida, Wenming Xiao, Md Shamsuzzaman